-During XV-XX centuries, trade in Prizren reaches a high development and becomes a trade and administrative centre with impact on construction of a variety of cultural heritage assets classified among the monuments of high historical and architectural value.
+During XV-XX centuries, trade in Prizren reaches a high development and becomes a trade and administrative centre10 with impact on construction of a variety of cultural heritage assets classified among the monuments of high historical and architectural value.
 Wars and congestion in the city influenced on formation of the city's character, but economic development has played a key role in shaping the city's image.
-During this time, mahallas / neighbourhoods have been created, characteristic for their distinctive features, organic structure of road networks, proximity to water springs, water flows in the courtyards in form of urban waterlines, squares and public spaces, significant cultural and historic complex sites and many religious and sacred buildings.
-Urban fabric of the city was categorized in two large organizational units based on their diverse function: residential areas - MAHALLA / NEIGHBOURHOODS and BAZAARS.
-Even
+During this time, mahallas / neighbourhoods have been created, characteristic for their distinctive features, organic structure of road networks, proximity to water springs, water flows in the courtyards in form of urban waterlines11, squares and public spaces, significant cultural and historic complex sites and many religious and sacred buildings.
+Urban fabric of the city was categorized in two large organizational units based on their diverse function: residential areas - MAHALLA / NEIGHBOURHOODS and BAZAARS12.
+Even if these organizational units have lost their authenticity, yet they are present nowadays in the historic centre.
+In the following of the text we will discuss about:

-NIXHA & Partners, Urban Development Plan of Prizren 2004-2013,
+9 NIXHA & Partners, Urban Development Plan of Prizren 2004-2013, a) Bazaars / Çarshia in the context of historic development and transformations over time